10 most expensive Banksy artworks sold at auctions

 Before the auction, Sotheby’s announced that the auction house will accept cryptocurrencies Bitcoin and Ether as modes of payment other than the US dollar.
 This marked the first instance of a major auction house accepting cryptocurrency for an auction of this significance.

-Eventually, the painting was sold at USD 12.9 million, with Sotheby’s confirming that payment had been made in crypto.
+Eventually, the painting was sold at USD 12.9 million (over INR 106 crore), with Sotheby’s confirming that payment had been made in crypto.

-The expected price on the higher side of Love is in the Air was USD 5 million.
+The expected price on the higher side of Love is in the Air was USD 5 million (over INR 41 crore).

 Show me the Monet